 Research materials require high purity and precision to produce reliable results.
 Our reactor and facilities produce research radiotracers for WSU departments at low cost, fast turnaround, and superior service.
 We are capable of shipping radiotracers offsite to other institutions, as well as within WSU to meet the needs of our clients.

 A non-trivial amount of the world’s isotope production capabilities are produced in the fleet of research reactors, many of which are located here in the USA.
-The NSC reactor staff are uniquely qualified to produce commercial quantity and grade radioisotopes for industry.
+The NSC reactor staff are uniquely qualified to produce commercial quantity and grade radioisotopes for industrial applications.
 Our staff and administrators are experienced in production lines of many currently available radioisotopes and are knowledgeable in logistics and shipping of these isotopes to various sites throughout the country.

 Neutron activation analysis